 Show and Tell times, typically held on Friday mornings, are a valuable part of our curriculum and a special venue for encouraging language development.
 Classrooms generally rotate Show and Tell among a few children designated each week, so each child has a chance to have his or her special time to share.
 Occasionally, your child's class will have an "All Class Show and Tell," such as "Bring a Bear Day" or "Bring Something Red Day."
 These special times are noted on your child's "Calendar Connections."

 The School is not responsible for lost personal items or clothing.
 It is your responsibility to make sure everything your child brings or wears to school has his/her name clearly written on it in permanent marker.
-Please do not send personal possessions with your child unless specifically requested.
+Please do not send personal possessions/toys with your child unless specifically requested.

-Toy guns or weapons of any kind are prohibited at all times.
-Small or delicate items, such as jew elry, coins, and ceramics, which could be easily swallowed or broken, are not to be brought to school either.
+Toy guns or weapons of any kind are always prohibited.
+Small or delicate items, such as jewelry, coins, and ceramics, which could be easily swallowed or broken, are not to be brought to school either.
 All items brought to school should fit in your child's backpack or cubby.

 Personal electronic devices from home are prohibited in our Infant, Toddler, Preschool, and APK classrooms.
 School-Age children may bring devices from home, but they must comply with our Code of Conduct.
+The School is not responsible for lost or damaged personal items/electronics.